zeyaadplaysgames/goofy-stuff/README.md

 # Updates
 12/13/2023 6:58 AM

--I made a keylogger (in python) and added it here
+-I made a program that detects keyboard input (pretty horrid tbh) and added itr here

 8/1/2024 (happy new year?)

 -made a program that converts images into text (might add color later)

+7/14/2024 1:08 PM

+Added an autoenum.py script i use in CTFs,might add more functions like nikto in it later

-note: feel free to use my buggy programs but just credit me (you know who your are) :P
+feel free to use my horrible projects :)